Mcinfas153/Laravel_Backend/readme.md

 ### Data Model

+User / Project - many to many

-every User has many Movies
+User / Movie - one to many

 ### Authentication with PASSPORT